Assembly of the Cuban Resistance: Activities

-Political Influence
+Political influence

 The ACR meets with political leaders and diplomats, some of the most recent meetings include (1) a roundtable on “Supporting the People of Venezuela” with President Trump on 10 June 2020; (2) a meeting with Chilean Minister of Foreign Affairs Teodoro Ribera Neumann on 6 March 2020; (3) with Taiwanese President Tsai Ing-wen on 11 October 2019; (4) with the Costa Rican Minister of Foreign Affairs Manuel E. Ventura Robles on 22 February 2019; (5) with President Bolsonaro on 20 December 2018; (6) with OAS Secretary General Luis Almagro on 21 September 2018; (7) a Summit of the Union of Latin American Political Parties (Unión de Partidos Latinoamericanos - UPLA) with Chilean President Sebastián Piñera on 7 June 2018; (8) a meeting with Governor of Florida Rick Scott on 18 May 2018; (9) with Peruvian Vice-president Mercedes Rosalba Aráoz Fernandez, (10) Peruvian Minister of Justice and Human Rights Salvador Heresi, (11) the president of the Peruvian Congress, Luis Galarreta, (12) and the U.S. Ambassador to the OAS Carlos Trujillo in April 2018; (13) and Vice-president Mike Pence on 16 June 2017.

-On 30 July 2020, the ACR sent a letter to the executives of Netflix, urging them to cease promotion of The Wasp Network film as they argued that the plot of the movie was not based on real events, that the Cuban exiled community was treated as terrorists, and that the families of the victims of the Brothers to the Rescue Massacre had no opportunity to tell their side of the story on this streaming platform.
-The letter was also signed by the mayor of Miami, Francis Suarez; the mayor of Doral, Florida, Juan Carlos Bermudez; and Nicaraguan and Venezuelan leaders.

 In 2018, the ACR's “Don’t Aid” campaign, consisting of public information, advocacy in media, gathering support from local public officials, and protests, aided other public diplomacy efforts aimed at ending cruise tourism to Cuba that directly benefited the Cuban military.

 In 2019, the ACR campaigned in support of efforts by members of the U.S. Congress and Administration officials to end the suspension of Title III and IV of the Helms-Burton Act, a law that, for the first time, allowed American citizens to sue companies that benefited from private properties that had been confiscated in Cuba.

 On 13 April 2016, the ACR spoke before the Miami Beach Commission to oppose the establishment of a Cuban consulate in the area, which had been proposed by the Mayor of Miami Beach.
 The city commission voted 4–3 in favor of the Assembly and residents.